 Option 2: Bank Integration

-If you use Bank Integration to download transactions to your account register, you may prefer to also import your WePay transfers using this method.
+If you use Bank Integration to download transactions to your account register, you may prefer to also import your donation deposit transfers using this method.
 This works particularly well if most of your donations are for one fund or are easy to break out by fund.
 Bank Integration connects Aplos with your bank account so you can download activity straight from the source.
 For more on setting up Bank Integration, check out the Bank Integration Guide.

-- Assign the WePay asset account
+- Assign the merchant asset account

 - Split the deposit by fund